 Q --> G["Grafana"]

-Sidecar — Runs alongside Prometheus, uploads blocks to object storage Store Gateway — Serves historical data from object storage Querier — Aggregates data from sidecars and store gateway Compactor — Downsamples and deduplicates data in object storage
+Sidecar - Runs next to Prometheus, uploads blocks to object storage Store Gateway - Serves historical data back from object storage Querier - Aggregates data from sidecars and the store gateway Compactor - Downsamples and deduplicates data in object storage

 helm repo add bitnami https://charts.bitnami.com/bitnami